The interview went well. You had a nice talk. You left with a warm feeling that this time you surely get the job.

 The hiring process is like a tennis match.
 You start by sending in your resume.
 It’s their turn to respond with an interview invitation.

-And if you want them to take action after the interview, you have to lob an easy ball over the net.
+And if you want them to take action after the interview, even if there are signs of a bad interview, have to lob an easy ball over the net.
 And that’s exactly what a thank you email after an interview does — serve the ball on a gold platter, making it simple for them to resume the game.

 Email template: Thank you email